 IT can use process logs to identify flaws in their support or admin processes, or problems that have fallen through gaps in existing process flows.
 Additionally, business process logs that track activity across multiple systems used in a particular process can highlight anomalies that may indicate security issues.

-When your Splunk deployment is ingesting third-party list data, you can use it to accomplish security and compliance, IT Ops, and application delivery use cases.
+When your Splunk deployment is ingesting third-party list data, you can use it to accomplish many use cases.